-Doubt exists in each of us much of the time.
+Doubt lives in each of us.
 We are unsure about our futures, our relationships, our new tile in the bathroom, our car insurance, etc. Doubt is the cradle of conflict, both internal and external.
 In the heart of every character lives a dilemma.
 As you become curious about that dilemma, it will lead you to what is universal in your story.